 Conduct the Meeting

-Closure of the Meeting
+Close the Meeting

-Benefits of a Kickoff meeting
+Benefits of a Kickoff Meeting

 - It helps team members understand the project objectives.

 - It allows stakeholders to understand the milestones, risks, assumptions, and constraints of the project.